surveysparrow/surveysparrow-ionic-plugin/README.md

 ## Params

 The `params` object allows passing **survey variables**, which can be accessed in the survey's end-user interface.
 Ensure that the spelling of survey variables matches the configured values.
-Additionally, make sure to include the **`emailaddress`** field.
+Additionally, make sure to include the **`emailaddress`** field for validations.

 ## Properties